2start/documentation/using-inspect-protect/protect/securing-applications.md

 "sprId": "sl/418a892e-32fe-4d6e-b0cd-a44c24026b7a/org.springframework-my-rest-service-jar/f0e2bafa21a5790b1d70f6309189de6a1c888e16/baseline"
 ```

-### ShiftLeft Protect Microagent

-The ShiftLeft Proxy Server
+### The ShiftLeft Proxy Server

-The Microagent connects to the ShiftLeft Proxy server to obtain the Security Profile for Runtime (SPR) and push runtime metrics to the ShiftLeft Dashboard.
+The Microagent connects to the ShiftLeft Proxy server to obtain the SPR and push runtime metrics to the ShiftLeft Dashboard.
 The following options are available for Microagent-proxy connections.

-There is an idle timeout of approximately 40-60 minutes for the connection between the Microagent and Proxy server.
+Note that rhere is an idle timeout of approximately 40-60 minutes for the connection between the Microagent and Proxy server.
 If the Microagent agent is idle for this period, the connection may be dropped.
 The Microagent automatically reconnects when the application is run.

 >**Important**.
 The ShiftLeft Proxy Server is not to be confused with system proxy configuration.